All Episodes

 They're just tired of it.

-She's she's not representative of them.
+She's not representative of them.

-Uh they are not communists, and they all have IQs higher than a pencil eraser, and they want a representative in the in the House of Representatives that also has an IQ higher than the pencil eraser, uh, and she just doesn't fit the bill.
+And they want a representative in the House of Representatives that also has an IQ higher than a pencil eraser.

 So it'll be interesting to see.

-But, you know, these are these are pre-election polls, and you know, when the Democrats start voting, you do have to be concerned about the dead voting and the people voting twice and uh various other elements of voter fraud.
+And, you know, when the Democrats start voting, you do have to be concerned about the dead voting and the people voting twice and various other elements of voter fraud.

 Let's go to some audio sound bites, though, to share with you some of the concerns that mainstream Democrats have over what's going on and over what might happen in Connecticut today.